danielmart222/configure-ad/README.md

 -------

-- Click on Mydomain.com -> Right-click on mydomain.com -> click on New -> choose Organizational Unit -> Name it _CLIENTS ->Next, go to the Computers OU and right-click on Client-1 -> click on move -> Choose _CLIENTS-> click on ok
+- Click on Mydomain.com -> Right-click on mydomain.com -> click on New -> choose Organizational Unit -> Name it _CLIENTS ->Next, go to the Computers OU -> right-click on Client-1 -> click on move -> Choose _CLIENTS-> click on ok

 -----------